dmauser/azure-routeserver/ars-nhip/README.md

 ### Lab components

 - There are three Virtual Networks (VNETs) where we have a Hub (10.0.0.0/24), Spoke1 (10.0.1.0/24) and Spoke2 (10.0.2.0/24).
-- Hub VNET has three virtual machines (VMs): az-hub-lxvm, az-spk1-lxvm and az-spk2-lxvm).
+- Hub VNET has three virtual machines (VMs): az-hub-lxvm (10.0.0.4), az-spk1-lxvm (10.0.1.4), and az-spk2-lxvm.
-- Azure Route Server (az-hub-routeserver) and that will be peer ti.
+- Azure Route Server (az-hub-routeserver) for routing propagation between Linux NVAs and VNETs.

-### Considerations
+- Azure Load Banacer (az-hub-nvailb)

 ### Task 1: Deploy base lab and test connectivity

 #### Deploy

-Use the following script to deploy the base lab:
+Use the following script to deploy the base lab.
+You can open [Azure Cloud Shell (Bash)](https://shell.azure.com) and run the following commands build to the entire lab:

 ```bash
 wget -O 1deploy.sh https://raw.githubusercontent.com/dmauser/azure-routeserver/main/ars-nhip/1deploy.azcli